101 Cooking For Two

 • 1 teaspoon Garlic powder

 • Peel the membrane off the back of the ribs.
-I find this goes better if I use a butter knife and start at the narrow end.
-Loosen that end and slowly pull it off as you work to be sure you get the whole width.
-Also, trim any chunks of fat on the ends and look for bone chips on the end of the ribs.
+Trim any chunks of fat on the ends and look for bone chips on the end of the ribs.
+Cut the slab of ribs in half.

-• Cut in half and place in a large crock pot.
-Position the ribs in the crock pot to keep as much of the ribs elevated as possible.
-Use rolled-up foil if you need to brace or elevate the ribs.
+• Position the ribs in the crock pot to keep as much of the ribs elevated as possible.
+Use a rolled-up piece of foil if you want.

 • Cook on low for 7-8 hours.
-Do not remove the top to check the ribs as they cook.
+Do not remove the top needlessly to check the ribs as they cook.
 You are creating a mini oven.
 So, don't let the heat out.
-The ribs need to be "fork-tender" and reach a minimum of 185° but over 195°-205°.
+The ribs need to be "fork-tender" and reach a minimum of 190°, but 200° to 205° is better.

 • Remove the ribs.
-At this point, you could refrigerate for later use.
-Or place on pan and brush with BBQ sauce of your choice.
+At this point, you could refrigerate it for later use.
+Or place it on the pan and brush with BBQ sauce.

-• Place under a broiler until you get the desired browning — about 5 minutes for me with a high broiler and the rack at 7 inches.
-Or you may also brown on your grill.
+• Place under a broiler or on a grill until you get the desired browning - about 5 minutes.

 Recipe Notes